Ashim-K-Shrestha/The-Layout-Editor/README.md

 ## Creating Layout Variants

 **This branch consists of task 1 for the lab 2 of DMA module.
-The codes for the respective tasks are provided in the branch along with the screenshots**
+The codes for the respective tasks are provided in this branch along with the screenshots**

 ---